freerasmea/freerasmea.github.io/_posts/2015-03-26-rasmeas-opening-speech-at-INCITE.md

 date: "march 26, 2015"
 location: "Chicago, IL"
 category: news
+excerpt: "Rasmea delivers a powerful speech to the opening plenary of INCITE!
+Color of Violence 4 Conference"
 ---

 ## Rasmea Odeh speech to the opening plenary of the INCITE!
 Color of Violence 4 Conference